abrasive/shairport/README.md

 Tolerance
 ---------
-playback is allowed to wander a small amount before  attempting to correct it.
+Playback synchronisation is allowed to wander a small amount before  attempting to correct it.
 The default is 88 frames, i.e. 2 ms. The smaller the tolerance, the  more  likely it is that overcorrection  will  occur.
 Overcorrection is when more corrections (insertions and deletions) are made than are strictly necessary  to  keep the stream in sync.
 Use the --statistics option to monitor correction levels.
-Correctionsshould  not  greatly exceed net corrections.
+Corrections should  not  greatly exceed net corrections.
-* youo can vary the tolderance with the `--tolerance` option.
+* you can vary the tolerance with the `--tolerance` option.

 Some Statistics
 ---------------